Electronic-Grade Metal-Organic Precursors

 The Chelate Advantage

 TMHD (2,2,6,6-tetramethyl-3,5-heptanedionate) is a β-diketonate ligand where two oxygen donors chelate the metal center.
-Three design features make it uniquely suited for high-temperature ALD:
+Three design features make it well-suited for high-temperature ALD:

 TMHD chelate structure: bidentate O,O coordination forming 6-membered ring around metal center, with four tert-butyl groups providing steric shielding